 Mimi Calpe was built in the 1860s by French and British architects.
 It was the vacation home of an influential Jewish family from Tangier, who lived in the residential district of Marshan.
 The house was the scene of remarkable receptions for the elite of Europe and Morocco.

 Particularly well preserved, as far as its original architecture is concerned, it is surrounded by a century-old garden, which beautiful plants backdrop an ancient Jewish cemetery.
 It is part of the historical heritage of Tangier and was given a second life with our recent renovation.

 The property is composed of several buildings.
-It has four bedrooms and two 2-bedroom suites.
+It has five bedrooms, two 2-bedroom suites and a tree house in the garden.
 Each bedroom is arranged in accordance with the original decoration and furnishing, with the preservation of the woodworks, floors and stuccos of the olden days.

 Its Napoleon III architecture resembles that of the beautiful villas of the French Riviera, of the banks of Italy’s greatest lakes, and of the Spanish Riviera.
 In all likelihood, its original decoration was designed by Christopher Dresser, a very much in vogue decorator of Queen Victoria’s court.
 He is said to have contributed towards the decoration of the library, which was transformed into a dining room a few decades later.
 One of its original tapestries is still preserved in this area today, with its Japanese and Inca inspiration.

 Riad Azzouna13 is located only a few minutes away from the souk and the Jemaa el Fnaa Square, right next to the Medersa Ben Youssef and the Marrakech museum